Office: Na 25-02

 In December 2009 Hakim started his PhD project in the BIGR group at the Erasmus Medical Centre Rotterdam.
 His work focused on shape analysis of brain structures in relation to neuro-degenerative diseases.
 He was supervised by W. Niessen (promotor) and M. de Bruijne (co-promotor).
 His work focused on two main points: first the analysis of the imaging data from the Rotterdam Scan Study, a large cohort study on aging, in which imaging biomarkers are related to the develop of dementia, and second there is the evaluation and improvement of methods for shape analysis.
 During his PhD Hakim also was involved of the creation of the MICCAI student board, a student body that organizes activities around the MICCAI conference, of which he was the president in 2012 and 2013.

-As of December 2013, Hakim is working as a scientific programmer in the BIGR group, where he focusses on the IT infrastructure for large imaging studies.
+As of December 2013, Hakim is working as a research software engineer in the BIGR group, where he focusses on the IT infrastructure for large imaging studies.
 This includes creating software for the management, storage, transfer, processing and annotation of large imaging dataset.
 For the processing both automatic pipelines as well as integrated annotation tools are used.
 Hakim is the main developer for a number of tools, including the open-source workflow engine Fastr and python XNAT communication package xnatpy.

 - Achterberg, H. C. (2017).
 Quantitative Imaging Biomarkers for Hippocampus-based Dementia Prediction.